World’s First Underwater Hotel Residence Opened in The Maldives

 The Conrad also caters to travelers who are not as intrigued by the thought of eating and sleeping below the Indian Ocean.
 The resort includes a number of villas that sit above the water.

-The Muraka hotel residence is connected to the other parts of the resort including the underwater five-star restaurant, Ithaa.
+The Muraka hotel residence in Maldives is connected to the other parts of the resort including the underwater five-star restaurant, Ithaa.

 Ithaa restaurant features four curated menus – The Wanderers, The Flavors, The Soul, and The Thrill.
 These offerings include experiences ranging from adventure, food, and entertainment to wellness, culture and sustainability.